athomasq/athomasq.github.io/investing/investing-in-public.md

-### Anti-Portfolio
+### Anti-Portfolio and Busts

 There's two types of anti-portfolio: companies you pass on, and companies you don't even see.

-As far as I know, I have not passed on any startup that's gone on to be super successful, though of course it's early days yet.
+As far as I know, I have not passed on any startup that's gone on to be super successful, though of course that could still happen.
 This is in fact the strongest indictment possible of my dealflow.
 My picking is good, but it can't be *that* good.
 The implication of no big misses is that I'm not seeing enough high-quality companies.

-On the other side, I don't really care about false positives.
+As for busts, to be honest I don't really care about false positives.
 I expect 50% of my companies to lose every dollar, and a further 25% to lose most of it.
 The fact that so far this has not happened is perhaps a bit concerning -- either my calibration is off, or I'm not investing in risky-enough startups, or the market is unsustainably supportive.
 (Or it could just be too soon; lemons ripen early but my portfolio is earlier still.)